rutracrafter/cse15l-lab-reports/index.md

 # Setting up Credentials
 Let's begin by [setting up your credentials](https://sdacs.ucsd.edu/~icc/index.php) to login to the basemenent remotely.\
+Upon clicking the link above, you will be brought to a page that looks like this *INSERT IMAGE*\
-Pleae click the link above and fill out and submit the fields.
+Please fill out the fileds and submit the form.\

 # Installing VSCode